 We have another coffee shop tilling the soil about five minutes away.
-Not too much color here yet, but I’m going to keep a watch on this one.
-I think there’s loads of colorful potential here, and I love the bench.
+Not too much colour here yet, but I’m going to keep a watch on this one.
+I think there’s loads of colourful potential here, and I love the bench.

 Just a few steps from my apartment we have a beautiful orange-red tree losing its blossoms in an April blossom shower; so pretty!